Becket controversy: Exile

 Thomas took a ship to the continent on 2 November 1164, eventually reaching a resting spot at Sens, where both sides presented their cases to Alexander.
 Although Becket was not ordered back to England as the king's envoys requested, neither was the king ordered to back down.
 Instead, Becket went into exile at Pontigny.
 Afterward, the king confiscated all the benefices of the archbishop's clerks, who had accompanied him into exile.
 The king also ordered the exile of Becket's family and servants.

 While in exile, Becket engaged in letter writing, writing to many English noblemen and bishops.
 He engaged in a series of letter exchanges with Gilbert Foliot, the Bishop of London, who was also the recipient of letters from the pope.
 Becket continued to attempt to resolve the dispute, but Alexander ordered the archbishop to refrain from provoking the king before spring 1166.
 Meanwhile, Henry had delegated much of the everyday business of the English Church to Foliot, who although supportive of the king was no compliant supplicant, and was known as a supporter of papal positions.
 Neither Foliot nor Henry had any great desire to settle with Becket quickly.

 In late spring 1166, Becket began to threaten the king with ecclesiastical punishments if he did not settle with him.
 Henry ignored the initial warning letters, but Becket's position was strengthened by the grant to Becket of the status of a papal legate to England, dated on 2 May 1166.
 On Whitsun 1166, Becket excommunicated a number of Henry's advisers and clerical servants, including John of Oxford, Richard of Ilchester, Richard de Lucy, and Jocelin de Balliol, among others.
 A bishop was also excommunicated, Josceline de Bohon, the Bishop of Salisbury.

 The king and Foliot responded to these actions with the summoning of a council that was held at London around 24 June 1166.
 The council sent letters both to the pope and to Becket, appealing against the excommunications.
 After the dispatch of these letters, letters from the archbishop were delivered to Foliot, ordering him to publicize Becket's decisions, and disallowing any appeal to the papacy against the archbishop's sentences.
 Foliot and the bishops then once again sent letters to the papacy, probably from Northampton on 6 July.
 A more concrete effort was the appeal of the king to the Cistercian Order's general convocation in 1166, protesting at the aid the Cistercian monasteries of Pontigny, Cercamp and Rigny had given to Becket and threatening to expel the order from Henry's lands.
-Although the Order did not exactly expel Becket from Pontigny, a delegation of Cistercians did meet with Becket, pointing out that while they would not throw him out, they felt sure that he would not wish to bring harm to the Order.
+Although the Order did not exactly expel Becket from Pontigny, a delegation of Cistercians did meet Becket, pointing out that while they would not throw him out, they felt sure that he would not wish to bring harm to the Order.
 Becket then secured aid from the king of France, who offered a sanctuary at Sens.